Sayedani-29/sleep-health-lifestyle-/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

----
+© 2024 Sayedani-29.
+All rights reserved.
+This project and its contents may not be reproduced, distributed, or used without explicit permission from the author.